Skip to main content

 3 years

-BA (Hons) Games Design will teach you skills sought by industry, such as coding and programming, enabling you to take software tools and create new playable games from your ideas.
+BA (Hons) Games Design will teach you skills sought by industry, such as coding and programming, enabling you to take software tools and create new playable games from your ideas

 Open Days

-The next Open Day for this course will be announced soon.
+The next Open Day for this course will be on Saturday 27 June.
+Book your place.

 Course overview